ylab-nsu/cdm16-rust/src/tools/cdm-linker/README.md

 `-t, --output-type <TYPE>` - The type of the output file (`object` or `image`)

-`-s, --export-symbol <SYMBOL>` - Export symbol defined in LLVM bitcode files

-`-g, --debug` - Emit debug information

 `-O <OPT>` - Optimization level (same as in `clang`)

 ## Environment

 `COCAS` - Path to the `cocas` executable

-## Notes

-All symbols not passed with `--export-symbol` are internalized (and trimmed if possible) with `opt` before `cocas` invocation.

-Therefore you need to pass the following with `--export-symbol`:
-- your entry point functions (main, interrupt handlers), if you're making an executable (Logisim image);
-- your public functions and global variables, if you're making a library (CdM-16 object).